taotab/plant_library/README.md

-# plant_library
+# 🌿 Plant Library – Ayurvedic Plant Portal

-## Topic: Virtual garden for Ayurvedic Plants
+## 📖 Project Overview

->Note: Learn about the benefits of Ayurvedic plants.
+A virtual garden to explore and manage information about Ayurvedic plants.
->Help in front-end only.
+Users can submit new plant suggestions, while admins can review, edit, and approve them into a permanent library.

-Taken 5 plants.
+Taken 5 plants. *(default experimental)*

 - Tulsi
 - Aloe vera